INTRODUCTORY ASTRONOMY LECTURE

 ASTRONOMY LAB: The astronomy lab component of this course (ERTH-102) is not required, however is highly recommended (and may be important for transfer).
 The one unit lab is held in the Planetarium and Observatory at the Santa Barbara Museum of Natural History (click here for directions).
 In lab you will learn by watching and doing.
 The planetarium allows us to show celestial motions as they are happening.
 The telescopes allow us to look at the sun, moon, planets, and many deep sky objects such as galaxies, planetary nebulas, supernova, and diffuse nebula.
 I hope many of you will consider taking advantage of the lab component of this course.
 The lab fills quickly.
 If you are unable to get into the lab this semester, be sure to register early next semester.
 You may take the lab any semester and it will still transfer with this lecture course as a science with a lab.

 PIPELINE: All students are required to make use of SBCC's PIPELINE service for participation in classroom activities and assignments and so that the instructor (and other students in your class) may contact you.
-It is required that you check your PIPELINE account a few times per week.
+It is required that you check your PIPELINE email account a few times per week.
 To access PIPELINE, click the PIPELINE link on the www.sbcc.edu website.
-If you have difficulty accessing your PIPELINE account, meet with me after class so that I can help you.
 Always try to use your Pipeline account to email me so as to avoid spam filtering problems.
 I always check my Pipeline account first.
 If you do not receive a response from me within a few days, catch me before or after class or contact me by phone.
-If you autoforward your Pipeline email, be sure to check your spam filter and/or adjust your spam filter settings so as not to filter out my all class emails with important announcements and your class grades.
+If you autoforward your Pipeline email to your personal email account, be sure to check your spam filter and/or adjust your spam filter settings so as not to filter out my all class emails with important announcements and your class grades.

 ATTENDANCE: It is my experience that students who do not attend - do not succeed.
 This is because the nature of the discipline is such that the lecture presentations, physical demonstrations, and laboratory experience (for those enrolled in ERTH-102) are all vital and integral components of a solid foundation in this discipline.
 I look forward to seeing all of you in class regularly.
 Attendance/participation quizzes will be given daily.
 Be sure to bring writing materials to class with you at all times.
 Bringing your textbook to class is not required, but a good idea if you want to meet with others (or the tutors) to study before or after class.